Triumvirate Environmental

 Triumvirate Environmental, Inc. is a commercial waste management and environmental services provider company based in the United States.

 History and overview

-Triumvirate Environmental was founded as a three-person Boston operation in 1988.
+Triumvirate Environmental was founded as a three-person Boston operation in 1988 by John McQuillan.
 It provides hazardous waste management services to Education, Healthcare, Industrial, and Life Sciences sectors.
 The company also provides chemical clean-up, field services, technical training and environmental consulting services.
 The waste-management company also transports and treats medical waste before extracting material for recycling.

-It is currently headquartered in Somerville, Massachusetts and has locations throughout the United States and Canada.
-In 2014, the company acquired Medical Waste Recovery Inc. of Jeannette and Northern Plastic Lumber Inc. of Lindsay, Ontario.
-Present CEO of the company is John McQuillan.
+Triumvirate Environmental is currently headquartered in Somerville, Massachusetts and has locations throughout the United States and Canada.
+In 2014, the company acquired Medical Waste Recovery Inc. of Jeannette, PA and Northern Plastic Lumber Inc. of Lindsay, Ontario.
+Present CEO of the company is founder John McQuillan.

+In February 2025, a stake of Triumvirate was sold to private equity firm Berkshire Partners, valuing the company at $1.8 billion.